ClarityNLP/ClarityNLP/docs/developer_guide/local-nlp-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ClarityNLP uses Luigi to schedule and manage the data processing tasks.
-Luigi needs to be manually started each time when you run locally.
+Luigi must be manually started each time you run.
 Open a terminal and enter this command to launch Luigi.
-You can replace the bracketed entries by ``pidfile``, ``logdir``, and ``statefile`` if dedicated directories for these do not exist:
+You can replace the bracketed entries by ``pid``, ``logs``, and ``statefile`` if dedicated directories for these do not exist:
 ::
    luigid --background --pidfile <PATH_TO_PIDFILE> --logdir <PATH_TO_LOGDIR> --state-path <PATH_TO_STATEFILE>